IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Introduction

-This is the kernel generator responsible for producing HERACLES ISA kernels for various polynomial operations that occur in FHE.
+This is the kernel generator (kerngen) responsible for producing HERACLES ISA kernels for various polynomial operations that occur in FHE.
+A kernel are code snippets of p-ISA instructions with the purpose of implementing some high level polynomial gate.

+Kerngen essentially takes an higher level language as input and outputs the kernels requested.

 # Dependencies